-Simple tissues are the plant tissues that are made up of only one type of cells.
-There are three types of simple tissues; parenchyma, collenchyma and sclerenchyma.
-Parenchyma has thin-walled living cells and makes the softer parts of plants.
+Simple tissues are the plant tissues that have only one type of cells.
+There are three types of simple tissues: parenchyma, collenchyma and sclerenchyma.
+Parenchyma tissue has thin-walled living cells that make the softer parts of plants.
 The functions of parenchyma include storage of food and photosynthesis.

 What is Complex Tissue?

 Complex tissues are the plant tissues that contain more than one type of cells.
-There are two types of complex tissues; dermal and vascular.
-Dermal complex tissues are further divided into epidermis and periderm.
-Epidermis is composed of epidermal cells and their outgrowths.
-It secretes cuticle and control gas exchange and water loss.
-The periderm is composed of cork cells, cork cambium, and parenchyma cells.
+There are two types of complex tissues: dermal and vascular.
+Dermal complex tissues have two types: epidermis and periderm.
+Epidermis contains epidermal cells and their outgrowths.
+It secretes cuticles and controls gas exchange and water loss.
+Periderm contains cork cells, cork cambium, and parenchyma cells.
 It protects the older stems and roots by forming a protective cover.

-What is the difference between Simple and Complex Tissue?
+What is the Difference Between Simple and Complex Tissue?

 Simple tissue is made up of one type of cells while complex tissue is made up of more than one type of cells.
 Thus, this is the key difference between simple and complex tissue.
 Examples of simple tissues are parenchyma, collenchyma, and sclerenchyma while examples of complex tissues are epidermis, periderm, xylem and phloem.
 The following infographic summarizes the difference between simple and complex tissue.